sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 ## Configuration
 If you start the applications, the default configuration is used.
-The configutration for the server is here and testrunner here.
+The configuration for the server is here and testrunner here.

-You can override that configuration by command line parameters or you can replace the configuration by usung your own configuration file.
+You can (and should) override that configuration by command line parameters or you can replace the configuration by using your own configuration file.

 ### Yaml / JSON
 You can have your own configuration files using yaml or JSON.